 Under our senior secured credit facility, we were obligated to enter into interest rate hedges for up to 25% of the aggregate principal amount of the term loan for a minimum of three years.
 On August 23, 2006, we entered into an interest rate swap agreement.
-This agreement provided for us to pay interest for a three-year period at a fixed rate of 5.26% on the initial notional principal amount of \$18.00\$ million while receiving interest for the same period at the LIBOR rate on the same notional principal amount.
-The notional amount was scheduled to be reduced by \$20.00\$ million in the serving interest rate on the notional amount.
-The notional amount was scheduled to be reduced by \$20.00\$ million interest rate on the notional amount.
-The notional amount was scheduled to be reduced by \$20.00\$ million interest rate on the notional amounts at 6.76%.
-As of December 31, 2008, the swap notional amount was \$40.00\$ million.
-At December 31, 2008, we recorded the interest rate swap as a liability at fair value of \$1.0\$ million with the offsetting amounts recorded in other comprehensive income.
+This agreement provided for us to pay interest for a three-year period at a fixed rate of 5.26% on the initial notional principal amount of \$180.0 million while receiving interest for the same period at the LIBOR rate on the same notional principal amount.
+The notional amount was scheduled to be reduced by \$20.0 million in the second, third and fourth quarters of each year commencing January 1, 2007 throughout the term of the swap.
+The swap had been designated as a cash flow hedge against the variability in LIBOR interest rate on the new term loan at LIBOR plus 1.50%, thereby fixing our effective rate on the notional amounts at 6.76%.
+As of December 31, 2008, the swap notional amount was \$40.0 million.
+At December 31, 2008, we recorded the interest rate swap as a liability at fair value of \$1.0 million with the offsetting amounts recorded in other comprehensive income.
 During September 2009, the swap expired and was consequently settled.